-Christmas gifts from the past
+Christmas gifts from the 50s, 60s and 70s

 Gifts for her

-Husbands searched out glamorous jewellery to impress their wives on Christmas Day.
-Jewellery boxes were also a favourite stocking filler.
+Husbands also searched out glamorous jewellery to impress their wives on Christmas Day.
+Jewellery boxes were a favourite stocking filler.

 Smoking was increasingly popular with women in the 50s, 60s and 70s.
 It still had an image of glamour and femininity, as well as a new sense of freedom.
-A small gift such as a mother of pearl lighter by Field (illustrated right) might have made a stocking filler.
+A small gift such as a mother of pearl lighter by Field might have made a stocking filler.
 Like a lipstick or powder compact, it fitted neatly into an evening bag.

 At the expensive end of the scale, many 60s' wives would have loved to find a Kenwood Chef under the Christmas tree.